BetaHydri/WinSCP_FTP/README.md

 DESCRIPTION
     Function uploads file[s] and or directory[ies] to a ftp site and stores it to a given remote path

-RELATED LINKS
-    URLs to related sites
-    The first link is opened by Get-Help -Online Get-Files

-REMARKS
-    To see the examples, type: "get-help Send-FTP -examples".
-    For more information, type: "get-help Send-FTP -detailed".
-    For technical information, type: "get-help Send-FTP -full".
-    For online help, type: "get-help Send-FTP -online"
 ----------------------------------------------------------------------------------------------------------------------------------------

 NAME
     Get-FTP